Joel Maturi

 Joel Maturi (/məˈtʌri/ mə-TURR-ee) is an American university administrator.
-He is currently an assistant to University of Minnesota president Eric W. Kaler.
 Maturi was the athletic director at the University of Denver (1996–1998), Miami University (1998–2002), and the University of Minnesota (2002–2012).

 Early career

 Maturi graduated from University of Notre Dame in 1967 and started his career as a coach and administrator in high school sports, culminating in his induction to the Wisconsin Basketball Hall of Fame.
 Maturi is also known as the inspiration for Chris Farley's Saturday Night Live character, motivational speaker Matt Foley.
 Maturi coached Farley at Edgewood High School of the Sacred Heart.

 Maturi was hired as the athletics director at Denver in 1996 after serving as associate athletic director at the University of Wisconsin–Madison from 1987 to 1996, and helped the Denver program transition to Division I from Division II.
 He was hired at Miami as athletics director in 1998 and held that post until hired by Minnesota on July 12, 2002.